alibnaqvi/yelp_api_project/README.md

 # Yelp True Review Project

-#Must have Kaggle API set up
-#Must have nbconvert installed (can be done with pip)
-#Must have jupyter notebook installed
+#Must have Kaggle API set up, nbconvert installed (can be done with pip), and have jupyter notebook installed